macdonst/summit-phonegap-supercharge/index.md

 ## What You Will Learn
-- Common mobile app development paradigms (navigation, view stacks, routing) and how to implement them using Framework7.
-- How to use PhoneGap plugins in your mobile apps to play media, detect offline status and use native sharing.
-- How to interact with the [Spotify API](https://developer.spotify.com/web-api/) to retrieve data.
+- How to enhance your application by adding the ability to receive push notifications.
-- Tips on handling specific mobile challenges to make your apps feel native and perform well.
+- Understanding user behavior better with analytics.
+- Modify the native application files or running build tasks with hooks.
+- Picking a UI framework to help accelerate your app development.
-- How to configure your apps (preferences, icons, whitelisting etc).
+- How to interact with PhoneGap Build.
+- DEBUGGING!!!

 ## Requirements
 - PhoneGap CLI 6.2.3 or greater (`npm install -g phonegap`)